Acture/lit-mcp/README.md

 5. Commit your changes (`git commit -m 'Add amazing feature'`)
 6. Push to the branch (`git push origin feature/amazing-feature`)
 7. Open a Pull Request

+**New contributors can help with:**

+- Adding new academic database integrations (PubMed, IEEE Xplore, ACM Digital Library)
+- Creating new AI-powered research prompts
+- Improving existing prompt templates
+- Adding new evaluation metrics and benchmarks
+- Enhancing documentation and examples

 For detailed guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md).